When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Using a Burner Phone to Register for Services

-Burner phones also come in handy when you are purchasing goods from strangers on Facebook or Craigslist.
+Burner phones also come in handy when purchasing goods from strangers on Facebook or Craigslist.
 Since you will dispose of the burner number after using it, you will not become the target of scam calls or spam advertisements in the future.

 It is not recommended to use a burner phone for essential services that require your phone number as an added security measure because you may lose access to your accounts permanently.
 This includes services like iCloud, Google, and other similar accounts.